 For years, fats—including butter and red meat—have been demonized.
 But what scientists have found is that sugar, not saturated fats, is the enemy when it comes to heart health.
-In fact, I’ve recently changed my dietary recommendations, encouraging people to up their fat intake and reduce the carbs.
-Now, a new study shows that a high fat, low-carb diet diet is not only heart healthy, it promotes weight loss.
+In fact, I’ve changed my dietary recommendations, encouraging people to up their fat intake and reduce the carbs.
+Plus, an important study has shown that a high fat, low-carb diet diet is not only heart healthy, it promotes weight loss.

 For this study, funded by the National Institutes of Health and published in the Annals of Internal Medicine, researchers studied a group of 150 racially diverse men and women.
 Each participant received a diet to follow for one year, either limiting fat or carbohydrates—but with no calorie restrictions.